-Dr. Kudchakar completed medical school at Emory University in 2003 and went on to complete her internal medicine residency at Emory as well in 2006.
-She then pursued her hematology and medical oncology training at the University of Colorado where she began her interest in Cutaneous oncology.
-After completing fellowship, she was an Assistant member at H. Lee Moffitt Cancer Center in Tampa, Florida in the Department of Cutaneous Oncology.
+Dr. Kudchakar received her Medical Degree from Emory University School of Medicine in Atlanta, Georgia.
+She went on to complete her internal medicine residency also at Emory University.
+She then pursued her hematology and medical oncology training at the University of Colorado where she began her interest in cutaneous oncology.
+After completing her fellowship, she was on the faculty at H. Lee Moffitt Cancer Center in Tampa, Florida in the Department of Cutaneous Oncology.

 Dr. Kudchadkar is the recipient of the following awards:

 - Alpha Epsilon Delta – Premedical Honor Society, 1997-1999,

 - Highest Honors Neuroscience and Behavioral Biology, 1999

 - Betty Ford Center Medical Student Scholarship Seminars neurobiology of alcohol and drug abuse, 2000